Anand0581/ReduxExapmple/README.md

 First of all you have to install the redux set up.

 Once you did with the setup stuff then you have to create a project structure.

---> src foler to your root project. then in src please check the below herarchy.
+--> src foler to your root project.Then in src please check the below herarchy.

 ----src
 -------components (Put all your components in this folder)
 -------containers (Put all your containers in this folder)